[Skip to Content]

 “We lean heavily on our operations team for helping assist with the Green Team,” he said.
 “If our team wasn’t present and visible right there at the end of the event, we wouldn’t have had it be as efficient.”

 Sustainability at RiverCentre doesn’t stop at waste diversion.
 Through a partnership with Second Harvest Heartland, surplus food from the event was redirected to serve the community.
-Following the event, their team recovered more than 22,000 pounds of food along with 28 pallets of utensils and supplies, ensuring that unused resources reached families across the region.
+Following the event, their team collected more than 22,000 pounds of food and utensil products, ensuring that unused resources reached families across the region.

 Just as important is how exhibitors and organizers are brought into the process.
-Saint Paul RiverCentre’s marketing team worked to provide clear signage to nearly 175 vendors, communicating about both the Green Team initiative and donation opportunities.
+The RiverCentre team provided clear instructions to nearly 175 vendors about recycling, composting, and donations.
 The result?
 Strong participation and growing awareness year over year.

-“The client and vendors are great to work with and they are fully on board with this,” he said.
+“The client and vendors are great to work with, and they are fully on board with this,” Loehner said.

 That collaborative spirit is what sets Saint Paul RiverCentre apart as a convention destination.
-It’s not about just hosting events, it’s elevating them.
+It’s not just about hosting events; it’s about elevating them.
 By integrating sustainability into operations, partnerships, and communication, it’s easier for planners to meet their environmental goals without compromising on quality or experience.